TheLX5/AsarSyntaxHighlight-VSCode/asarsyntaxhighlighter/readme.md

 Official GitHub Repo: https://github.com/TheLX5/AsarSyntaxHighlight-VSCode

-The best syntax highlighter for [Asar](https://github.com/RPGHacker/asar) projects in VS Code.
+The best syntax highlighter for [Asar](https://github.com/RPGHacker/asar) projects.

 ## Features
-- Support for every function and directives in Asar 1.81
+- Support for every function and directive in Asar 1.81
-- Support for 65c816, SPC700 and GSU/Super FX mnemonics
+- Support for 65c816, SPC700 and GSU mnemonics
 - Custom scopes for literally everything supported
 - (Hopefully) smarter than the current options at the extensions marketplace